johan162/office-seating-optimizer/README.md

 ### 2.4.1 Installing and running from source using Node dev server

-Start by cloning the repo and change to the newly created repo
+Start by cloning the repo and change to the newly created directory

 ```bash
 $ git clone https://github.com/johan162/office-seating-optimizer.git